Oisavictor/E-HuB/README.md

 Unemployment is not specific to Sex, Age, Race or Nationality, hence we can say that unemployment and demographic are unrelated.

-For the purpose of this project we would be definining some keywords as it relates to population into various groups namely:
+For the purpose of this project we would be definining some keywords as it relates to population namely:

 1. **`Unemployed:`** Persons are classified as unemployed if they do not have a job, have actively looked for work in the prior 4 weeks, and are currently available for work.
 Persons who were not working and were waiting to be recalled to a job from which they had been temporarily laid off are also included as unemployed.